MicrosoftDocs/learn/learn-pr/iot/examine-device-provisioning-lifecycle-tasks/includes/4-roll-device-certificates.md

 During the lifecycle of your Azure IoT Hub solution, you need to roll certificates.
-Two of the main reasons for rolling certificates would be a security breach, and certificate expirations.
-For now, we focus on rolling certificates due to expiration.
+Two of the main reasons for rolling certificates are a security breach and certificate expirations.

 Rolling certificates is a security best practice to help secure your system in the event of a breach.
 As part of [Assume Breach Methodology](https://download.microsoft.com/download/C/1/9/C1990DBA-502F-4C2A-848D-392B93D9B9C3/Microsoft_Enterprise_Cloud_Red_Teaming.pdf), Microsoft advocates the need for having reactive security processes in place along with preventative measures.
 Rolling your device certificates should be included as part of these security processes.
 The frequency in which you roll your certificates depends on the security needs of your solution.
 Customers with solutions involving highly sensitive data may roll certificate daily, while others roll their certificates every couple years.

 Rolling device certificates involves updating the certificate stored on the device and the Azure IoT hub.
-Afterwards, the device can reprovision itself with the Azure IoT hub using normal [provisioning](/azure/iot-dps/about-iot-dps#provisioning-process) with the Device Provisioning Service (DPS).
+Afterwards, the device can reprovision itself with the Azure IoT hub using normal provisioning with the Device Provisioning Service (DPS).

 ## Obtain new certificates

 There are many ways to obtain new certificates for your IoT devices.
 These include obtaining certificates from the device factory, generating your own certificates, and having a third party manage certificate creation for you.

-Certificates are signed by each other to form a chain of trust from a root CA certificate to a [leaf certificate](/azure/iot-dps/concepts-x509-attestation#end-entity-leaf-certificate).
+Certificates are signed by each other to form a chain of trust from a root CA certificate to a leaf certificate.
 A signing certificate is the certificate used to sign the leaf certificate at the end of the chain of trust.
 A signing certificate can be a root CA certificate, or an intermediate certificate in chain of trust.

 There are two different ways to obtain a signing certificate.
 The first way, which is recommended for production systems, is to purchase a signing certificate from a root certificate authority (CA).
 This way chains security down to a trusted source.